YosysHQ/nextpnr/docs/archapi.md

 Get the destination wire for a pip.

-Bi-directional switches (transfer gates) are modelled using two antiparallel pips.
+Bi-directional switches (transfer gates) are modeled using two anti-parallel pips.

 ### DelayInfo getPipDelay(PipId pip) const